Many of you have written to ask if I can post this separately from the article on Wyatt Earp's OK Corral Gun Was Not A Colt, so here it is.

 Another eyewitness said, "Wyatt got a drink or two too much and got the idea he was a bad man from Arizona and was going to pull some rough stuff, when U.S. Marshal Albert Lowe slapped his face and took his gun away from him."

+U.S. Marshal Albert Lowe told Earp that he was checking his pistol in at his office and could pick it up in the morning.
 Wyatt Earp was in Alaska on-and-off for four years.
 He did not stay during the rough winter months, instead always traveled south to California for the winter -- where he worked on his autobiography.

 And just for the record, during one of his trips to California, Wyatt Earp's drinking got him into big trouble with Tom Mulqueen who was a well-known "racehorse man," a trainer.
 Mulqueen is said to have been someone much younger who never heard of supposedly famous Wyatt Earp.

 The story goes that one trip back in California in April of 1900, on a visit to San Francisco, Earp said some things he shouldn't have, and picked a fight with someone he shouldn't have.
 Earp who is said by some historians to be the toughest of the tough was subsequently knocked senseless in a fist fight with racehorse-trainer Tom Mulqueen.
 The newspapers reported it the following day since Wyatt Earp was known in that city as a notorious bad man.

 As reported in The San Francisco Call on April 30th, 1900:

 GUN FIGHTER IS KNOCKED OUT BY BOLD HORSEMAN

 Wyatt Earp Floored by a Single Blow From Tom Mulqueen.